-It is also applicable to organizational development needs, such as employee career planning and team role optimization in organizational psychology applications.
+It is also applicable to organizational development needs, such as employee career development planning and team role optimization in organizational psychology applications.
 However, it should be noted that this therapy does not directly treat mental illnesses.
 Individuals with severe depression or anxiety symptoms should first receive psychiatric treatment.

 Main benefits include: